Osprey and MegumaGold Provide Operations and Exploration Update

 About MegumaGold Corp.

 MegumaGold Corp.
-(CSE: NSAU, OTC: NSAUF, FWB: 2CM2) is a Canadian junior gold exploration company engaged in the business of acquiring, exploring and developing natural resource properties.
+(CSE: NSAU) (OTC PINK: NSAUF) (FWB: 2CM2) is a Canadian junior gold exploration company engaged in the business of acquiring, exploring and developing natural resource properties.
 MegumaGold has centered its exploration focus on the developing Meguma formation of Nova Scotia.
 As a result, MegumaGold has assembled a strategically positioned, district-scale tenure position of 107,114 hectares within the Meguma Gold District.
-For additional information, please visit MegumaGold’s website: http://www.MegumaGold.com.
+For additional information, please visit MegumaGold's website: http://www.MegumaGold.com.

 About Osprey Gold

-Osprey (TSXV: OS, OTCQB: OSSPF) is focused on exploring five historically producing gold properties in Nova Scotia, Canada.
+Osprey (TSXV: OS) (OTC PINK: OSSPF) is focused on exploring five historically producing gold properties in Nova Scotia, Canada.
 Osprey has the option to earn 100% (subject to certain royalties) in all five properties.
-For additional information, please visit Osprey’s website: www.ospreygold.com.
+For additional information, please visit Osprey's website: www.ospreygold.com.

 For more information, please contact: